stafa1182/RemDuplFiles/README.md

 RemDuplFiles
 ============

-It removes duplicated files in the same folder it is easy and simple to use you should just put it in a folder and run it.
+If you don't want to have to duplicated file in the same folder this script could help you, it deletes one of them, it is easy and simple to use you should just put it in a folder and run it from.